Our Workers’ Compensation Lawyer Will Stand Up For You

 Your Ally For A Complex Process

-Attorneys Overholt and Ring represent injured workers from all walks of life and all types of occupations.
-They will guide you through all aspects of the workers’ compensation process, including:
+Attorney Overholt represents injured workers from all walks of life and all types of occupations.
+He will guide you through all aspects of the workers’ compensation process, including:

 - Understanding the types of available benefits